stemformulas/stemformulas.github.io/README.md

 git checkout -b new-formula-name
 ```

-Then, repeat everything from step 6.
+Then, repeat from step 1.

 ## ChatGPT workflow
 I use ChatGPT and a custom Python GUI to help me write formula pages.
 Here's how it works:

-1. Run `pip install streamlit` to install Streamlit (only need to do this once).
+1. With the Docker setup running, visit `localhost:8501` in your browser.
-2. Run `streamlit run streamlit-app.py` to open up the Python GUI in your browser at localhost:8501.
+2. Fill in the formula name, LaTeX, and two sources and click submit.
+A preview of the LaTeX will be shown, and the app will then make a text dump for you to copy and paste into ChatGPT, basically saying "format this new formula information the same way as this blurb".
-3. Fill in the formula name, LaTeX, and two sources.
-The app will then make a prompt for you to copy and paste into ChatGPT, basically saying "format this new formula information the same way as this blurb".
-Then, copy the reply from ChatGPT and paste it into the second tab of the Python GUI, which will fix some of the LaTeX formatting.
+3. Copy the reply from ChatGPT and paste it into the second tab of the Python GUI, which will fix some of the LaTeX formatting.
 This can usually now be put into an index.md file, with all of the grunt work done.
 Make sure to fully proofread what ChatGPT gives you, as it is crucial that formulas put on the site are correct.

 ## Possible future work
 - Formula sheet maker